 - Each club member receives a YoungTales notebook for recording story ideas, outlines, and storyboards.

-- One student from each school may compete in the Debby Brown YoungTales Storytelling Competition held on Saturday afternoon of Big Fibbers weekend, March 16, 2019.
-The name of the winning student is added to an engraved plaque to be displayed at the Sara Hightower Regional Library.
+- One student from each school may compete in the Debby Brown YoungTales Storytelling Competition held on Thursday evening, March 26, 2020 at the Rome High School Performing Arts Center (B.F.
+Quigg Auditorium).
+The name of the winning student is added to an engraved plaque and each of the three winners will receive a cash prize.

 - Club members and their coaches receive free admission to the Big Fibbers Storytelling Festival.

 - Select students to participate in the program (Number to be determined in conjunction with local storytelling club leaders).